 After that, you’ll visit a second chamber where you’ll be greeted by none other than Dr. Ogden as she explains a little more about the Na’ vi people and banshees.

-Before you know it you’ll be on your banshee and taking off on your own Flight of Passage!
+Before you know it, you’ll be on a banshee and taking off on your Flight of Passage!

 A few reminders:

-- Disney Height Requirement for Flight of Passage: 44″ or taller
+- Flight of Passage has a 44″ or taller height requirement.

-- It does use 3D technology with glasses.
+- This attraction uses 3D technology with glasses.

-- If you have a fear of heights it might not be the best ride for you.
+- It might not be the best ride for you if you fear heights.

-As far as heights go you will get the “real feel” of riding on a banshee (large Na’ vi spirit animal with wings).
-This is a feeling you get that might be somewhat similar to Soarin’ but also more intense.
-It’s all very nicely done though and the ride is extremely smooth.
+As far as heights go, you will get the “real feel” of riding on a banshee (a large Na’ vi spirit animal with wings).
+This feeling might be somewhat similar to Soarin’ but also more intense.
+It’s all very nicely done, though.

-I will say I have found myself comforting quite a few younger children prior to the ride start.
-It can be intimidating when you initially are locked into your seat and you have no idea where, how, or what you are actually going to ride.
-Make sure to prepare your party that a screen will open in front of you for a virtual-like experience.
+I will say I have found myself comforting quite a few younger children before the ride start.
+It can be intimidating when you are locked into your seat and have no idea where, how, or what you are going to ride.

 And then enjoy it!
-It is quite the ride that will be brought up in conversation long after your Disney vacation is over.
+It is the kind of ride that will be brought up in conversation long after your Disney vacation is over.

-At the end of the ride, you will run into a member of the Na’vi people.
-Excuse me, the Na’ vi Shaman of Songs.
-Think Woodstock meets Papa Smurf, except taller?
-Sorry, just a bit of Na’vi River humor.
+At the end of the ride, you will run into a member of the Na’vi people, the Na’ vi Shaman of Songs.

 - No Height Requirements